Germany national rugby union team

-The Germany national rugby union team (German: Deutsche Rugby-Union-Nationalmannschaft) represents Germany in men's international competitions.
-It currently plays at the second level of European rugby but is yet to qualify for the Rugby World Cup.
+The Germany national rugby union team currently plays at the second level of European rugby but is yet to qualify for the Rugby World Cup.
 The national team first played in 1927, with rugby union in Germany being administered by the German Rugby Federation (Deutscher Rugby-Verband).

 Germany competes in the Trophy Division, the second tier of the Rugby Europe International Championships, the senior men's rugby tournament for European nations below the Six Nations.

 Germany's greatest achievement in men's rugby is arguably the silver medal won at the 1900 Olympic Games.

 Germany's declared aim was originally to qualify for the 2015 Rugby World Cup in England, but then lowered this ambition to the 2019 Rugby World Cup in Japan, for which it also failed to qualify.
 The national side is ranked 30th in the world (as of 26 April 2021).

 History

 Beginnings

 The German rugby union team's history began on 17 April 1927, when they played France in Paris, losing 5–30.
 The team established itself in their early years as number two in continental Europe, behind the French.
 They played 14 tests against their neighbour before the Second World War, winning two of them.
 As an indication of the team's strength, they did not lose to any team but France until 1937, when Italy beat them 9–7.
 Because Germany never played any of the Home nations, it is difficult to judge the true strength of the team from that era.

 With the outbreak of the war in 1939, rugby came to a halt and Germany only played one more game, against Italy, in 1940.
 Germany lost almost a complete first XV in the war, and thus came out of it as a much weaker side, never able to repeat its pre-war successes.